abrahamoaks/abrahamoaks/README.md

 <h3 align="center">An Ai Engineer actively enhancing patient outcomes with Data-Driven solutions.</h3>

-- 🔭 I’m currently working on **Detecting Diseases Earlier using Machine Learning Algorithms**
+- 🔭 I’m currently working on **Detecting Diseases Earlier using Machine Learning & Deep Learning Algorithms**

 - 👥 I’m looking to collaborate with startups and individuals on **Healthcare Ai and Data science projects**